jironghuang/jirong-blog/content/post/Colorization.md

 ## Colorization

 The following is a high level project pipeline of my Computational Photography Colorization report.
-The project scope involves optimize a quadratic cost function.
+The project scope involves minimizing a quadratic cost function.
 An artist would only need to make a few colour scribble on a grey photograph and the algorithm will automatically populate the entire photograph with the associated colours.

 1.Input: I first read in the image using imread function.